rdkcentral/Lightning/docs/RenderEngine/Elements/Rendering.md

 You can set the visibility of an element in the following ways:

 * Using the `visible` property.
-If  the value of this property is set to 'false',  the element is not rendered (which saves performance).
+If  the value of this property is set to `false`,  the element is not rendered (which saves performance).
 If an element is invisible, the off-screen elements are invisible as well, so you do not have to hide those manually to maintain a good performance.
 * Using the `alpha` property, which defines the opacity of an element and its descendants.
 If the value of this property is set to 0 (zero), the element is not rendered.

 ## Color